leereilly/swot/README.md

 Swot allows you to identify whether a particular email address or domain name is associated with an academic institution providing higher education in tertiary, quaternary or post-secondary education in any country in the world.

-## Why would you want to do that?

-A growing number of companies offer discounts on their products/services to those in academia.
+**Why would you want to do that?** A growing number of companies offer discounts on their products/services to those in academia.
 It's not a hard problem to solve in America or the UK (you can just whitelist `.edu` and `.ac.uk` domains), but what about the other countries out there?

-### Pop quiz

-How many of the following email addresses are associated with a university?
+**Pop quiz:** How many of the following email addresses are associated with a university?
 Answers at the bottom.

 `joe@stanford.edu`, `tom@cs.strath.ac.uk`, `lee@wunizar.es`, `bob@ubishops.ca`, `ally@usask.ca`, `hans@hil.no`, `mila@unze.ba`

-# Usage
+### Usage

-## Verify Email Addresses
+#### Verify Email Addresses

 ```ruby
 Swot::is_academic? 'lreilly@stanford.edu'           # true